-Casey Dodd chose nursing as her profession because she wanted to help and to heal.
+Casey Dodd chose a career in nursing because she wanted to help and to heal.
 As a young mum of four children she had completed a Certificate III in Aged Care but wanted more.
 So, she applied to Charles Sturt University to study a Bachelor of Nursing.

 “I had completed a Certificate III while I was raising my children and I thought, ‘why not take it further?’.
 I wanted to see how far I could go.
 I’ve always been interested in health.
 Even during the time I was studying I was working in disability support.”

 Healthcare let Casey help people and build connections.
 Nursing, in particular, meant she could make a real difference – especially to First Nations people.

 “I feel nurses are one of the most important parts of a person’s health journey.
 They’re with you from start to finish.
 And as an Indigenous person myself I see the healthcare issues Indigenous people face.
 The gap in life expectancy and the lower health outcomes.
 I wanted to be a part of closing that gap for my own people.